silentgameplays/Simple-Debian-Setup/README.md

 15) Upgrade OS version and install all updates

- *sudo apt-get update && apt-get upgrade
+ * sudo apt-get upgrade
+ * sudo apt-get dist-upgrade

 NB!
 In case of "A start job is running for update the operating system while offline" on Debian-based systems during updates while dual-booting press E then F10 and wait for the update process to finish.